-In addition to a medical history and physical exam, DH is usually confirmed with a skin biopsy and a specialized type of immunofluorescent stain that helps to detect the IgA antibodies.
-You may also have a blood tests to find certain antibodies.
+In addition to a health history and physical exam, DH is usually confirmed with a skin biopsy and a specialized type of immunofluorescent stain that helps to detect the IgA antibodies.
+You may also have blood tests to find certain antibodies.

 How is dermatitis herpetiformis treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.